TommyTeaVee/workadventure/docs/maps/api-nav.md

 WA.nav.goToPage(url: string): void
 ```

-Opens the webpage at "url" in your browser in place of WorkAdventure.
-WorkAdventure will be completely unloaded.
+Opens the webpage at "url" in your browser in place of Qtune.
+Qtune will be completely unloaded.

 Example: